-BAR EXAM SURVEY AND PREPARATION

-This course provides a basic understanding of the contents of the bar exam.
-It focuses on selected subjects tested on the Multistate Bar Examination and essay sections of the bar exam, including practical strategies for exam success.
-The class is taught on a credit/no credit basis.
-Students have the opportunity to practice answering questions that simulate the bar exam.
-Individual feedback is provided.
-The course is intended to supplement but not replace participation in a commercial bar review course.
-Students are strongly encouraged to take a commercial bar preparation course to enhance their chances of passing the bar exam.
-Limited to students in their last term before graduation.
+LAW 6208 (2).
+BAR EXAM SURVEY AND PREPARATION.
+This course provides a basic understanding of the contents of the bar exam, strategies for exam success, and development of exam skills.
+Students have the opportunity to practice answering exam questions in selected subjects tested on the bar exam.
+The course is intended to supplement but not replace participation in a commercial bar review course; students are strongly encouraged to take a commercial bar preparation course to enhance their chances of passing the bar exam.
+Limited to students in their last year before graduation.